huggingface/diffusers/examples/README.md

 ## Research Projects

-We also provide **research_projects** examples that can be used to accelerate the training (fine-tuning) and inference.
-These examples are useful and offer the extended capablities which are complementary to the official examples.
+We also provide **research_projects** examples that are maintained by the community as defined in the respective research project folders.
+These examples are useful and offer the extended capabilities which are complementary to the official examples.
 You may refer to [research_projects](https://github.com/huggingface/diffusers/tree/main/examples/research_projects) for details.

 ## Important note